LodestarFinance/lodestar-components/README.md

-## Compound-Components
+## Lodestar-Components

-Compound Components repo is a collection of styles, javascript, and elm components that are used across all of Compound's frontend properties.
+Lodestar Components repo is a collection of styles, javascript, and elm components that are used across all of Lodestar's frontend properties.

+This repository is a fork of https://github.com/compound-finance/compound-components and we are open sourcing our changes as well.

 ## Sample App